andreacfromtheapp/elm_vite_tailwind_template/README.md

 ## Contributing

-Contributions and constructive ciriticism are welcome.
+Contributions and constructive criticism are welcome.
 If you think I'm overdoing it, feel free to discuss.
 I'm still experimenting with this, as a learning opportunity, and I strive to improve the template as much as possible.

-### pre-commit hooks
+### pre-commit hooks (WIP)

 This repo relies on [pre-commit-ci](https://pre-commit.ci) to make sure all suggested coding standards are enforced with [git hooks](https://githooks.com/).
 You could also install [pre-commit](https://pre-commit.com/#install) locally to apply the same [configuration](./.pre-commit-config.yaml) locally.